-54 Verifiers (e.g. the agronomist on the verification team) shall use professional judgment to assess whether the local weather in the reporting year was dry enough to consider emergency irrigation necessary.
+&lt;sup>47 Verifiers (e.g. the agronomist on the verification team) shall use professional judgment to assess whether the local weather in the reporting year was dry enough to consider emergency irrigation necessary.

-55 Even though urea is technically an "organic" fertilizer, it is considered a "synthetic" fertilizer for the purposes of this protocol.
+48 Even though urea is technically an "organic" fertilizer, it is considered a "synthetic" fertilizer for the purposes of this protocol.